jeffknupp/talks/wharton-web-conference-14.md

 Note: GET: get a resource (page, image, video, etc); POST: create a new resource; PUT/PATCH: create/update resources DELETE: delete resource

+## REST At Its Core

+Four core concepts are fundamental to all REST services

+(courtesey Wikipedia)

+## Identificaiton of Resources

+When using HTTP, this is done using a URI.
+Importantly, a resource and *its representation* are completely orthogonal.
+The server doesn't return database results but rather the JSON or XML or HTML representation of the resource.

+## Manipulation of Resources Through These Representations

+When the server transmits the representation of the resource to the client, it includes enough information for the client to know how to modify or delete the resource.

+## Self-Descriptive Messages

+Each representation returned by the server includes information on how to process the message (e.g. using MIME types

+## Hypermedia as the Engine of Application State (HATEOAS)

+Clients are *smart*.
+They know nothing about how the service is laid out to begin with.
+They discover what actions they can take from the root link.
+Following a link gives further links, defining exactly what may be done from that resource.
+Clients aren't assumed to know *anything else* except what the message contains and what the server already told them.

+Note: This last point is where most "REST API" systems fall down, as it puts an undue burden on clients and expects capabilities that simply don't exist yet, if they ever will.